DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 had used it at some point in the past.
 Therefore, almost 1 in 7 people who had used the internet at some time were *not* using it at the time of the interview, demonstrating that some will fall in and out of internet connectivity.
-Only thirteen people (10.5 per cent) had either never used the internet or were not sure if they had.
+Only thirteen people had either never used the internet or were not sure if they had.

 Age was not a significant factor in non-use.
 However, younger people